 How do Hockey Concussions Effect You

-A concussion is essentially a head injury that results in neurologic impairment, and in hockey, this is generally the result of trauma: a forceful blow to the head or a jarring event.
+A concussion is indeed a head injury that can cause neurologic impairment, and it is often the result of trauma, such as a forceful blow to the head or a jarring event.
 It is essential to recognize that all concussions, regardless of their initial severity, should be taken seriously.

 Treatment for concussion requires the participation of a primary care sp, the commitment of the athlete as well as the coach.
 It is a progressive, step-wise solution to the problem.
 At each step of the way there should be no signs and symptoms incurred.